MoistRock1743/ReactHelloWorld/README.md

   3. Go to the project directory and run the command "npm start".
   4. Play some Tic-Tac-Toe!

 Note: The HTML, CSS, and JavaScript files can be found within the src folder.
+The "Hello World" code is within the App.js file.